 The human being, the author and those close to him, has entered into the latest pictures, while the significance of the diary entries has also increased and become part of the picture itself, with the landscape remaining in the background.

 Silomäki gives the viewer both a possibility of sharing his private experiences in the landscape where he was on the day of the experience and a possibility of a collective experience by registering world-political events that the viewer remembers, too.
 We may remember where we were, our mood when we heard about these events, or notice that what is memorable to another person is quite insignificant to us, or realise that we are reading a piece of news as though for the first time.
-The personal notes also offer something to identify with - the feelings of loss, expectation, joy and longing that we have all experienced.
+The personal notes also offer something to identify with – feelings of loss, expectation, joy and longing.

 Silomäki began photographing this series in 2001, so there are hundreds of pictures already.
-The pictures appear at a steady pace every day, and hence the series of pictures as a whole has great significance, above all as the artist's personal project.
-In the exhibition situation the work is transformed, for example, into a wallpaper-like installation that fills a whole room.
-This presentation subtly boosts certain aspects of the work - the way it shows the fleeting mass of days, the changes in the weather, the flow of the seasons.
-We could almost imagine beneath the wallpapered pictures a tomb of past days from Jari Silomäki's "Weather Diary"- landscapes, moments, events, skies.
+The pictures appear at a steady pace every day; hence the series of pictures as a whole has great significance, above all as the artist's personal project.
+In the exhibition context the work is transformed, for example into a wallpaper-like installation that fills a whole room.
+This presentation subtly boosts certain aspects of the work: the way it shows the fleeting mass of days, the changes in the weather, the flow of the seasons.
+We could almost imagine beneath the wallpapered pictures a tomb of past days from Jari Silomäki's "Weather Diary" – landscapes, moments, events and skies.
 Just as the weather is never repeated exactly the same and yet follows certain rules, Silomäki's pictures are also exposed on film every day a little different, changing their object, developing it, making it commonplace or sublime, part of the viewer's memory.